domodwyer/pre-commit/README.md

 This is a set of [`pre-commit`] hooks for development across multiple languages.

 Hooks:
-* `todo-tagged-jira`: ensure all TODO comments reference a JIRA ticket
+* `todo-tags`: ensure all TODO comments reference a JIRA ticket (or any regex matcher)
 * `todo-branch-tags`: show all TODOs tagged with the ticket reference in the branch name
 * `branch-name-check`: checks branch names adhere to the regex `^(feature|bugfix|release|hotfix)\/.+`
 * `go-test`: runs `go test ./...` at the repo root